RakhithJK/BishopFox-sliver-wiki/Kali-Linux-Install-Script.md

-This script will install the latest version of Sliver as a systemd service, install Windows cross-compiler dependencies (mingw), and setup multiplayer.
+This script will install the latest version of Sliver as a systemd service, installs Windows cross-compiler dependencies (mingw), and setup multiplayer for the current user.
 After running the script connect locally by running `sliver`

 https://gist.github.com/moloch--/43fd12a704f47deaebbedab2f5be15ba